 WHAT IS THE VIA FRANCIGENA AND WHY DOES IT MATTER?

 The Via Francigena is the common name of an ancient road and pilgrim route running from France to Rome, though it is usually considered to have its starting point further away, in the English cathedral city of Canterbury.
-As such, the route passes through England, France, Switzerland and Italy.
+As such, the route passes through England, France, Switzerland, and Italy.
 The route was known in Italy as the “Via Francigena” (“the road that comes from France”) or the “Via Romea Francigena” (“the road to Rome that comes from France”).
-In mediaeval times it was an important road and pilgrimage route for those wishing to visit the Holy See and the tombs of the apostles Peter and Paul.
+In medieval times it was an important road and pilgrimage route for those wishing to visit the Holy See and the tombs of the apostles Peter and Paul.

 - In 1994 the Via Francigena named a Cultural Route by the Council of Europe.

 - In 2004 the Via Francigena was designated a Major Cultural Route by the Council of Europe.

 WHICH ARE THE ITALIAN WONDER WAYS?

 Given that 2016 is the year of the Extraordinary Jubilee and Pilgrims’ Paths, the Francesco’s Ways Consortium, in collaboration with the Regions of Umbria, Lazio, Tuscany and Marche, and with the support of the Opera Romana Pellegrinaggi and the sponsorship of MIBACT (Italian Ministry of Cultural Heritage and Activities and Tourism), is organizing Italian Wonder Ways, an initiative devoted to the Pilgrim Ways themselves.

 During 1 week, five groups of people will walk some of the stages of five paths in central Italy:

 - The way of St Francis